keebio/keebio-docs/docs/iris-lm-build-guide.md

 Now that all of the switches have been inserted, it's time to assemble the case.

-(Option) Place an o-ring over each of the mounting points.
+(Optional) Place an o-ring over each of the mounting points.
 This will provide some cushion between the top portion of the build from the tray bottom of the case.

 ![](./assets/images/iris-lm/IMG_3720.jpeg)